 Once again, it’s my Bad Boy First Love memories/memoir/whatever.
 If you’re just tuning in, Part One is HERE, Part Two is HERE , Part Three is HERE, Part Four is HERE, Part Five is HERE, Part Six is HERE, Part Seven is HERE, Part 8 is HERE, Part 9 is HERE, and Part Ten is HERE.

-The rest of that summer was phenomenal – and every moment with him was electric – my legs still turned to JELLO every time he looked into my eyes.
+The rest of that summer was phenomenal – and every moment with him was electric – my legs still turned to JELLO every time he even glanced my way.

 He would occasionally tease me, calling me ‘little girl’, ‘kiddo’ or ‘half-pint’, the latter always met with a “Yes, Pa?”
 I had to know..so I asked..